nodejs/node/doc/api/stream.markdown

 a low-level `_read` call.

 There is almost never a need to do this.
-However, you will see some cases in Node's internals where this is done, particularly in the Readable stream class internals.
+However, you will see some cases in io.js's internals where this is done, particularly in the Readable stream class internals.

 ### `stream.push('')`